• Code as a Liberal Art Hero

 • Virtual Tour

-• Lang’s Code as a Liberal Art minor enables you to develop skills in code and computational thinking as tools for critical and creative inquiry and for better understanding how computational systems impact different aspects of society.
-Through discipline-specific projects, you gain coding skills to enhance your literacy in computational logic and to further your own creative practice.
+• Lang’s Code as a Liberal Art minor enables you to develop skills in code and computational thinking as tools for critical and creative inquiry and for better understanding how computational systems affect different aspects of society.
+Through discipline-specific projects, you gain coding skills that expand your literacy in computational logic and let you further your own creative practice.
 You explore algorithmic thinking and consider questions of access, equity, and social justice in relation to technological systems.

 • Study Options Minor

-In additional to practical coding skills, the minor provides you with a broader understanding of the historical and social factors that have led to the increasing presence of computational systems in our lives.
-You think critically about the ways humans interact with computation, including understanding its limits from philosophical, logical, mathematical, and public policy perspectives.
-Learn more about this program, find events, and explore resources at codeatlang.
+In additional to offering practical coding skills, the minor provides you with a broader understanding of the historical and social factors that have led to the increasing presence of computational systems in our lives.
+You think critically about the ways humans interact with computation, gaining an understanding of its limits from philosophical, logical, mathematical, and public policy perspectives.

 Minor requirements